Barclays investor Sherborne renews attacks on CEO over Epstein link

-LONDON, March 2 (Reuters) - Barclays’ chairman and board should rescind their support for Chief Executive Jes Staley following the disclosure of regulatory probes into his links with U.S. financier Jeffrey Epstein, the bank’s third biggest investor said on Monday.
+LONDON (Reuters) - Barclays’ (BARC.L) chairman and board should rescind their support for Chief Executive Jes Staley following the disclosure of regulatory probes into his links with U.S. financier Jeffrey Epstein, the bank’s third biggest investor said on Monday.

 Sherborne Investors, whose Chief Executive Edward Bramson has waged an activist campaign against Staley for years, said the renomination of Staley to the bank’s board was “extremely ill-advised”.